 Certificate of Compliance for Electrical Work

-Electricians must submit a Certificate of Compliance for electrical work (CCEW) under the Electricity (Consumer Safety) Act 2004 and Electricity (Consumer Safety) Regulation 2015.
+Electricians must submit a Certificate of Compliance for electrical work (CCEW) under the Gas and Electricity (Consumer Safety) Act 2017 and Gas and Electricity (Consumer Safety) Regulation 2018.
 A completed CCEW must be submitted within seven days of completing any safety and compliance test, on an electrical installation.

 Licensees can use the NSW Fair Trading's approved PDF form or an existing approved CCEW form, and provide a copy to: